mahad852/Federated-Learning-using-Cloudlets/README.md

 This code repository uses a modified version of the FedProx repository (you can find it inside the FedProx folder) to support the idea of off-loading local training of Machine Learning models from edge device to cloudlets, which are mini-cloud networks.

 ##Federated Learning -- a brief introduction
 The following serves as a very higher level overview of Federated Learning.
-For a better overview, you can visit [this blog] (https://ai.googleblog.com/2017/04/federated-learning-collaborative.html) by Google.
+For a better overview, you can visit [this blog] (https://ai.googleblog.com/2017/04/federated-learning-collaborative.html).

 Federated Learning is a process that allows model training on user data without the user's data being stored in a central database.
 This is made possible by having devices locally train Machine Learning models on their end and then sending back the updates from their trainig to a central server that averages/aggregates model updates from all devices to create a global model.